octomix/josson/README.md

 #### 43. separateMax()

+Splits keeping at most N substrings.
+A zero or negative value implies no limit.

     'ab:cd:ef'.separateMax(':', 0) ==> [ "ab", "cd", "ef" ]

     separateMax('ab-!-cd-!-ef', '-!-', 2, true) ==> [ "ab", "cd-!-ef" ]

 #### 44. strip()

+Strips whitespace from the start and end of a String.

     '  abc  '.strip(' ') ==> "abc"